Intellectual Property: Protecting Myself, My Book, and My Sources

 Err on the side of caution.
 When in doubt, get permission to use someone’s direct quote.
 Try contacting the author directly, which might be fairly easy if you gathered the quote online.

-For printed materials, you might consider reaching out to the publisher if you can’t find the author’s contact information or to the estate if the author has died.
+For printed materials, you might consider reaching out to the publisher if you can’t find the contact information for the author, or to the estate if the author has died.

 And if you can’t reach the originator of the quote (or current copyright holder), or if she respectfully declines your request, do yourself a huge favor and just omit the quote from your book.